 Mind your skin

-For most people, moisturizers, peel masks and eye creams are a regular part of their daily beauty routine to keep the skin healthy, beautiful and vital.
+For most people, moisturizers, peel masks, and eye creams are a regular part of their daily beauty routine to keep the skin healthy, beautiful, and vital.
 But even if they’re everyday heroes, the plain truth is that not all skin types work well together with the active ingredients in various skincare products.
 So, what defines active and non-active ingredients?
-All ingredients in skincare products have a certain purpose - from keeping the skin moist, healthy and clear to helping it with a youthful and energetic appearance.
+All ingredients in skincare products have a certain purpose - from keeping the skin moist, healthy, and clear to helping it obtain a youthful and energetic appearance.
 Because of their effective abilities and talent for visible results, active ingredients particularly stand out.
 Whatever the purpose may be, the distinction between active and non-active ingredients is important to classify, so you know what to look for.

 - Non-active – this is the group of various substances (e.g. water) that is needed for all the ingredients in the product to remain one solid mass.

 - Active ingredients – these are the substances (e.g. glycerine) that have a real effect on the skin and work on a deeper level, creating results outside as well as inside the skin.

 Change can be a good thing.
 Sometimes.
 When you change from one skincare product to another, it may confuse and stress your skin - in some situations, this can be a sign of the skin not agreeing with the ingredients in the product.
 But don't worry.
 It is perfectly normal for the skin to behave depending on its circumstances.
 The skin is just letting you know that you’ve changed to another product and it’s trying to adapt.
 The majority don’t experience any problems, and reactions and irritations are just as different and varied as skin types are.